lbke/ssr-theory/readme.md

 // This is the tricky part: this function will be run during static render
 // for all the private articles of the database,
 // and also be run during request-time render
-// there is no way to tell whether it's static or request-time render,
+// There is no way to tell whether it's static or request-time render,
 // because you don't need to!
+// Think of Next.js getInitialProps, with the request also available
+// during static render
 export async function propsGetter(req: Request): Props {
     const { urlParams, header } = req
     // We argue that checking authentication in "getServerSideProps" is an anti-pattern,